 Jason: Cinematographer, finishing editor

-Screenings
+Upcoming Screenings

-2026-06-25: Private screening for Boulder County Parks & Open Space Education & Outreach staff (Boulder, CO)
+• 2026-09-23: Boulder County Parks & Open Space (private screening, Longmont, CO)

-October 2026 TBD: Broomfield Sister Cities - Cheyenne and Arapaho Tribes, Elevations Events Center (Broomfield, CO)
+• 2026-10-15: Broomfield Sister Cities, Cheyenne & Arapaho Tribes, Elevations Events Center (Broomfield, CO) • RSVP here

 past events

-2026-04-29: The Dairy Arts Center (Boulder, CO)
+• 2026-04-29: The Dairy Arts Center (Boulder, CO)

 Screening Information

 PEOPLE of the SACRED LAND premiered at The Dairy Arts Center in Boulder, Colorado on April 29, 2026 to a sold out audience.
-We are currently working on finalizing plans for more screenings in the greater Denver area, as well as in other key cities across the country where Rick’s model of advocating for truth, reconciliation, and Indigenous sovereignty can help advance the conversations.
+We are currently working on finalizing plans for more screenings in the greater Denver area, as well as in other key cities across the country where Rick’s model of advocating for truth, reconciliation, and Indigenous sovereignty might help advance the conversations.

-Please contact us if you would like to be added to announcements for future screenings.
-Please use the form below if you are interested in learning more about hosting a screening in your community.
+• If you are interested in learning more about hosting a screening in your community.

 The word “truth” is having a rough time in the 2020s, but this film rescues it from that rough handling, restores its strength, and launches it toward justice.